cloudprudhvi/awstraining/EC2/07-LoadBalancing.md

 - **Health Checks**: Monitors the health of backend instances and redirects traffic accordingly.
 - **SSL Termination**: Handles HTTPS encryption/decryption at the load balancer.
 - **Stickiness**: Ensures session persistence with cookies.

+# How a Load Balancer Works

+### **Step-by-Step Process**

+1. **Client Sends a Request**:
+   - A user (client) sends a request to your application using the **DNS name** of the load balancer (e.g., `myapp-lb.yourapp.com`).

+2. **Load Balancer Receives the Request**:
+   - The load balancer acts as the entry point to your application.
+It accepts the incoming request from the client and decides where to send it.

+3. **Health Checks**:
+   - The load balancer regularly checks all instances in the **target group** to see if they are healthy and available.
+   - Unhealthy instances are automatically excluded from receiving traffic.

+4. **Distributes the Traffic**:
+   - Based on the **load balancing algorithm** (e.g., Round Robin, Least Connections, or IP Hash), the load balancer picks a healthy instance from the target group.
+   - **If Cross-Zone Load Balancing is enabled**:
+     - The load balancer may route the request to any healthy instance, even in a different availability zone.

+5. **Request Forwarding**:
+   - The load balancer forwards the request to the selected instance using its private IP address.
+   - The instance processes the request and sends the response back to the load balancer.

+6. **Response Sent Back to the Client**:
+   - The load balancer receives the response from the instance and sends it back to the client, completing the request.

 ## **Types of Load Balancers in AWS**